jruels/secure-cicd-pipelines/labs/tekton_tasks/index.md

 - Tasks resources are interacted with using `tkn task` command and its options
 - ClusterTasks are available across the cluster i.e. in any namespace(s) of the cluster
 - ClusterTasks resources are interacted with using `tkn clustertask` command and its options

+## Creating your own tasks

+Now use what you've learned to create some custom Tekton Tasks that meet the following requirements.

+Task 1: Create a task that echoes the environment variables.

+* Name: `env-printer`
+* Echoes "Printing environment details" followed by the system environment variables.

+Run the task

+Task 2: Create a task that accepts parameters and uses them in a script.

+* Name: `greet-task`
+* Parameter:
+  * Name: `name`
+  * Description: `The name of the person to greet`
+  * Default: `World`
+* Echoes "Hello, <name defined in parameter>!"

+Run the task with the default parameter.
+Once that has run successfully, run it with a custom parameter.

 ## Congrats